 If I can motivate at least one person to go take care of business then I feel good about sharing my story.
 Don’t put it off!
 A little discomfort for a couple of days could save your life.

 Let’s talk about the coloscopy – it is not that hard LADIES and GENTLEMEN!
 Really the worse part is the prep and to be honest that was not that horrible either.

 SCHEDULING YOUR APPOINTMENT

 - Schedule the first appointment of the day for your procedure.
 My GI gave me this bit of information.
-Staff is happy and refreshed and you will be out on time.
+The staff is happy and refreshed and you will be out on time.
 No delays!

 - They will give you a solution to drink the day before your colonoscopy to cleanse your system.
 I had to prep three times and each time was given something different.